Machine Learning & Signals Learning

 • The noisy gradient may slow convergence and requires careful choice of step-size \(\alpha \) (often smaller than in full-batch GD).

-• In practice, mini-batch GD (with \(B\) between a few tens and a few hundreds) is the most commonly used compromise between speed and stability.
+• In practice, mini-batch GD is the most commonly used compromise between speed, memory requirements and convergence stability.